Optimal Trade Execution with Uncertain Volume Target: Introduction

 \section{Introduction}

 The optimal execution problem refers to the problem of finding the best trading strategy in order to ensure the transition from one portfolio to another within an allocated period of time.
 A trading strategy consists of buy and sell orders exchanged on the dedicated market.
 This problem of optimal execution is germane to markets where liquidity is insufficient.
 Indeed, in insufficiently liquid markets, price dynamics are sensitive to large trades.
 Hence, a rational trader should take into consideration the impact of their own trades, which is assumed adverse to their trading position in the sense that it increases their trading cost.
-In their seminal paper on optimal execution, \citet{Almgren2001} assumed that the impact of the trades on the price dynamics is divided in a temporary and a permanent impact.
-The temporary component refers to the price shift due to the lack of resilience of the limit orders in the book, and only affects the price of the trading period on which the trades occur.
-The permanent impact, on the other hand, refers to the shift of the market prices in future trading periods due to the temporary exhaustion of the market order book.
-Overall, the optimal execution model proposed by \citet{Almgren2001} captures both the inherent random evolution of the prices as well as the effect of trades on the price dynamics.

-In this paper, the trading cost of an execution strategy refers, by abuse of language, to what is commonly called the \textit{liquidation cost} or the \textit{implementation shortfall}.
-This corresponds to the difference between the trading cost incurred at the end of the execution period by following the trading strategy with the trading cost ideally obtained in an infinitely liquid market where the entire position is traded at the start of the execution period.
-The liquidation cost therefore compares effective trading cost to the one incurred in a hypothetical market in which trades have no impact on the price dynamics.
+In their seminal paper on optimal execution, \citet{Almgren2001} proposed a model that captures both the inherent random evolution of the prices as well as the effect of trades on the price dynamics.
+By adopting the return-risk trade-off defined by \citet{Markowitz1952} for portfolio hedging, \citet{Almgren2001} added the missing nuance of risk to the optimal order execution problem previously stated in \cite{Bertsimas1998}.
+They showed that, the more risk-averse a trader, the quicker the acquisition of the desired position should be carried out in order to avoid the risk associated with the price dynamics.
+These strategies are static and time consistent: They are determined in advance of trading in the sense that they only depend on the information available prior to the start of the execution period.
+Also, if a trader recomputes the optimal strategy mid-course, the future trading plan remains unchanged since future price fluctuations are assumed independent of the past realisations.
+Nevertheless, if a trader defines as part of their initial strategy a mid-course updating rule, \emph{aggressive-in-the-money} strategies in the sense of \citet{Kissell2005} lead to better return-risk trade-offs \citep{Almgren2007,Lorenz2011}.
+As the variance penalises both the advantageous and adverse trading cost outcomes without any distinction, other risk measures have also been used in the literature, such as the \textit{expected utility} \citep{Schied2009,Schoneborn2016}, or the \textit{$\alpha$-Conditional Value-at-Risk} ($\CVaR_\alpha$) \citep{Butenko2005,Feng2012,Krokhmal2007}.